dometdemont/DO288-apps/nodejs-helloworld/README.md

     - in the default security group, allow all ports for TCP and UDP ingress: Networks/Security Groups/default/Manage Rules/Add Rule
     - create an ssh key pair: Compute/Key Pairs/Create Key Pair, eg mykey
     - save the private key, eg mykey.pem
-    - retrieve the infrastructure certificate:
-    From https://cmsgvm42.gre.hpecorp.net/hos/ click the info button on your request and download the certificate

 - Ansible controller
     - create a network and a router connected to the external network